laura3m/manifoldforauthors/html.md

 ## Iframes

 Iframes can used in your HTML file to embed multimedia in your text, including videos from Youtube or Vimeo, datasets and visualizations from Tableau, and 3D models from Sketchfab, among others.
-For help with iframes, visit https://www.w3schools.com/tags/tag_iframe.asp
+For help with iframes, visit <a href="https://www.w3schools.com/tags/tag_iframe.asp">https://www.w3schools.com/tags/tag_iframe.asp</a>

 ## Code